Driver Sues Uber After Passenger Shot Him, Says He Felt Pressured Not To Cancel Ride Despite Sense Of Danger

 The lawsuit asks for $50,000 to help pay Adeyemo’s medical expenses.
 Uber declined to comment on this story citing pending litigation.

-The company has said that the vast majority of trips on the Uber platform result in no issues.MORE NEWS: How Will Chicago's COVID-19 Vaccination Requirement For Public Places Be Enforced?
+The company has said that the vast majority of trips on the Uber platform result in no issues.MORE NEWS: Police Investigating 2 Armed Robberies In Lakeview East

-We were also waiting for a response from Uber late Tuesday on whether they offer any kind of assistance to drivers seriously injured on the job.
+We also asked Uber late Tuesday on whether they offer any kind of assistance to drivers seriously injured on the job.
+Uber responded with this statement:

+“Optional Injury Protection insurance is designed to help provide people driving or delivering with Uber with peace of mind in case the unexpected happens.
+We believe that drivers deserve the opportunity to be protected if they’re in an accident and are unable to drive or deliver—and are therefore unable to make money—or have to pay for medical expenses.”